Winifred Christie: Performances and recordings

-In concert, Christie premiered Edgar Bainton’s Concerto-Fantasia and, in New York, on February 23, 1916, the piano version of Charles Tomlinson Griffes' "The White Peacock" at New York's Punch and Judy Theatre.
+Christie premiered the Concert Study by Eugene Goossens at the Aeolian Hall in London on 1 June 1915, and, in New York, on February 23, 1916, the piano version of Charles Tomlinson Griffes' The White Peacock at New York's Punch and Judy Theatre.
+Christie may have premiered The Fountain of the Acqua Paola and Nightfall by Griffes at Boston's Jordan Hall in 1919 (status of performance as a premiere suggested by the composer in correspondence).